DigitalWorkz/eZ_Navi-Delete/README.md

 - [MCP2515 Library] - CAN Controller library

 ### Prebuilt Products
-- [OSH PARK PCB] - Current PCB revision for sale
+- Current PCB revision - Board only (coming soon)
-- [OSH Stencil] - Current stencil for sale (trying to figure out if I can share projects like OSH Park)
+- Current PWA revision - Current pre-assembled board (coming soon)
 - [Built Firmware] - Current firmware file
-- PCB's ???

 DISCLAIMER: THIS IS CUSTOM HARDWARE AND SOFTWARE PROJECT.
 USE AT YOUR OWN RISK.